ELLIOTTCABLE/CS350-calculator/Manual.md

 ## Numeric Representation and Acceptable Numbers ##
 RIBBN internally uses two's complement signed 32-bit integers for all calculations.
 Thus, representable numbers are in the range -2,147,483,648 to 2,147,483,647.
 If overflow occurs during a calculation, it will be aborted and an error message with the problematic operation will be displayed.

 RIBBN supports multiple textual numeric representations.
-Decimal integers may contain commas and be prefixed with a minus (`-`) sign.
+Decimal integers may be prefixed with a minus (`-`) sign.
 Binary numbers are prefaced with `0b` and hexadecimal numbers are prefaced with `0x`.
-Binary and hexadecimal numbers translate directly to bits in a two's complement binary string, and therefore have no regular "negativity" support (they cannot be prefaced with `-` signs).
+Binary and hexadecimal numbers translate directly to bits in a 32-bit binary string, and therefore have no regular "negativity" support (they cannot be prefaced with `-` signs).
+Instead, negative numbers are entered in binary or hexadecimal by directly specifying all 32 bits of the two's complement number.

 As examples, the following numbers are all valid input to RIBBN:

-	123,456,789
 	123456789
 	-487
 	0xfce